Top 5 Things to Do During the Fall in the Smoky Mountains

 1. Leaf Peeping

 You may have seen photos of the fall foliage colors in the Smoky Mountains, but there is nothing quite like seeing it for yourself!
-Whether you want to take a scenic drive through the National Park or explore one of the scenic trails in the area, there are endless opportunities in the Smokies for leaf peeping!
+There are endless opportunities in the Smokies for leaf peeping, and one of the best ways to experience the beautiful colors is by taking a scenic drive through the national park.
+Newfound Gap, Foothills Parkway, and Cades Cove Loop Road are a few of our favorite routes!
 The autumn leaf season lasts several weeks as the fall colors travel down the mountain from high elevation to low, with the peak at mid and lower elevations usually taking place between mid-October and early November!

 2. Special Fall Events